DecisionsDev/odm-docker-kubernetes/gcloud/README.md

 kubectl get pods
 ```

 ## Create the Google Cloud SQL PostgreSQL instance (10 min)

-We will use the Google Cloud Console to create this instance :
+We will use the Google Cloud Console to create this instance:

 - Go on the [SQL context](https://console.cloud.google.com/sql) and click on the "CREATE INSTANCE" button
 - Choose PostgreSQL
-  * Take "PostgreSQL 13" as database version
+  - Take "PostgreSQL 13" as database version
-  * Choose a region similar to the cluster.
+  - Choose a region similar to the cluster.
 So, the communication is optimal between the database and the ODM instance
-  * Keep "Multiple zones" for Zonal availability to the highest availability
+  - Keep "Multiple zones" for Zonal availability to the highest availability
-  * Expand "Customize your instance" and Expand "Connections"
+  - Expand "Customize your instance" and Expand "Connections"
-  * As Public IP is selected by default, click on the "ADD NETWORK" button, put a name and add "0.0.0.0/0" for Network, then click on "DONE"
+  - As Public IP is selected by default, click on the "ADD NETWORK" button, put a name and add "0.0.0.0/0" for Network, then click on "DONE"

-When created, you can drill on the SQL instance overview to retrieve needed information to connect to this instance like the IP adress and the connection name :
+When created, you can drill on the SQL instance overview to retrieve needed information to connect to this instance like the IP adress and the connection name:

 <img width="1000" height="630" src='./images/database_overview.png'/>

 A default "postgres" database is created with a default "postgres" user.
-You can change the password of the postgres user by using the Users panel, selecting the postgres user, and using the "Change password" menu :
+You can change the password of the postgres user by using the Users panel, selecting the postgres user, and using the "Change password" menu:

 <img width="1000" height="360" src='./images/database_changepassword.png'/>